mda84/High_Performance_Pose_Estimation/README.md

 For deploying the models, first you need to download the .om files from [here](https://drive.google.com/drive/folders/1LpXBeGYvEUo0QCnBCH6-RUOvFELhx8c7?usp=sharing).

 ## OpenPose
-Download the OpenPose_for_TensorFlow_BatchSize_1.om file and put it in this folder:
+Download the OpenPose_for_TensorFlow_BatchSize_1.om and video_pose_3d.om files and put them in this folder:
 >High_Performance_Pose_Estimation/OpenPose/model/

 Then being in High_Performance_Pose_Estimation/OpenPose/ folder, run the following command: